The Myth of Islamophobia

 “The question remains: Do these quotations from the aforesaid novels accurately describe the actions of Muslims, or were they false accusations of Islam?
 Aren’t Muslims those who require women to wear the hijab?
 Don’t they also claim that women are mentally and religiously deficient, and are therefore inferior to men?
 Don’t Muslims quote various Hadiths attributed to the Prophet Muhammad as having said, ‘No man should embark on a project without seeking another man’s advice; but if he fails to find a man, let him ask a woman’s advice, and then do exactly the very opposite of what she had advised?’
 Another Hadith shows the low esteem for women in Islam: ‘When you obey women, you’ll soon regret it!’
 Another similar Hadith: ‘Men have perished when they obeyed women!’

-“As for Muslims’ attitude toward non-Muslims, the Fuqaha [legal authorities] of Irhab love to quote this Hadith: ‘I have been commanded to fight people until they say La Ilaha illa’l Allah; when they utter these words, they have my promise that I would not shed their blood, or acquire their possessions.’
+“As for Muslims’ attitude toward non-Muslims, the fuqaha of Irhab love to quote this Hadith: ‘I have been commanded to fight people until they say La Ilaha illa’l Allah; when they utter these words, they have my promise that I would not shed their blood, or acquire their possessions.’
 Isn’t it political Islam that urges young men to kill innocent non-Muslims, as well as Muslims who don’t agree with them?
 Aren’t Muslim religious leaders who use texts from the Qur’an and Hadith, to blame for transforming Muslim doctors living in the West, into Irhabis?
-If all that I have detailed is true, why then blame Westerners for inventing the term, “Islamophobia?”
+If all that I have detailed is true, why then blame Westerners for the invention of the term, “Islamophobia?”

 “It was the followers of political Islam who invented the term “Islamophobia” and they are the ones who benefit from it.
 Their goal is to place the Muslim communities in the West in a state of confrontation with the host nations; pushing them to adopt a radical form of Islam, and thus, inflaming the struggle with the West.
 They have succeeded, up to a point, to gain the sympathy of some moderate Muslims who criticize the West, and rail against its “Islamophobia.”